Saosing/sharecorners/README.md

 optional arguments:
-  -h, --help           show this help message and exit --max-size MAX_SIZE  max size of either side of the i
+  -h, --help           show this help message and exit --max-size MAX_SIZE  max size of either side of the image